 Farmers Feed Us All

-North Carolina’s agricultural industry, including food, fiber and forestry, contributes $84 billion annually to the State’s economy, and accounts for 17% of the State’s income, and employs over 17% of the work force.
+North Carolina’s agricultural industry, including food, fiber and forestry, contributes $70 billion annually to the State’s economy, and accounts for 18% of the State’s income, and employs over 17% of the work force.
 To put agriculture’s economic importance in perspective, the N.C.
 Department of Commerce reports the state’s second-leading industry — the military — contributes about $23 billion to the economy.
-As one of the most diversified agriculture states in the nation, North Carolina’s 52,200 farmers grow over 80 different commodities, utilizing 8.4 million of the state’s 31 million acres.
-We export close to $4 BILLON worth of agricultural products.
-NC Agriculture not only provides us with a dependable and affordable supply of food and fiber but we also feed, cloth and house the world.
+As one of the most diversified agriculture states in the nation, North Carolina’s 52,400 farmers grow over 80 different commodities, utilizing 8.6 million of the state’s 31 million acres to furnish consumers a dependable and affordable supply of food and fiber.

-In recognition of the importance of agriculture, the Lee County Board of Commissioners, Broadway Town Council and Sanford City Council will proclaim November 17-24, 2016 as Farm‑City Week during their monthly meetings in November.
-The Lee County observance is co-sponsored by North Carolina Cooperative Extension in Lee County and Kiwanis Club of Sanford.
-Farm‑City Week is a time to recognize that the growth and development of our County is based on the mutual need and support of our rural and urban residents.
+In recognition of the importance of agriculture, the Lee County Board of Commissioners, Broadway Town Council and Sanford City Council will proclaim November 22-28, 2013 as Farm‑City Week during their monthly meetings in November.
+The Lee County observance is co-sponsored by North Carolina Cooperative Extension and Kiwanis Club of Sanford.
+Farm‑City Week is a time to recognize that the growth and development of our County and the well‑being of all our citizens depends upon the cooperation and exchange between our rural and urban residents.

-Zack Taylor is the Agriculture Agent – Field Crops and Livestock, for North Carolina Cooperative Extension in Lee County.
+Susan C. Condlin is County Extension Director for North Carolina Cooperative Extension in Lee County.